Peppermint Bark Snack Cake

 Instructions

 - To make the batter: In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), add the cane sugar, cake flour, cocoa, baking powder, and sea salt.
-Swirl together to combine.
+Whisk together to combine.

 - Add in the canola oil, milk, eggs, and vanilla extract and mix on low until combined into a smooth batter.
 Transfer to the prepared baking pan and spread out evenly.